e-champenois/CPBASEX/README.md

 CPBASEX
 =======

-[MATLAB] PBASEX Abel Inversion without Polar Rebinning
+pBASEX Abel Transform Inversion without Polar Rebinning... in MATLAB and Python

 This README needs some work...